 Do you want to make the world a better place?

-- Interact with faculty and community leaders executing social justice locally and globally.
+- Interact with social activists, community leaders, and Roberts Wesleyan faculty executing social justice locally and globally.

 - Explore how you can make a difference in ongoing causes of anti-human trafficking, civil rights, homelessness, and refugee and immigration services.